-If you do not reach out to arrange a revised deadline, the following late penalties will apply:
+If you do not reach out to me in line with the policies above, the following late penalties will apply:

-- For assignments with a grace period: For every calendar day (24 hours) beyond the grace period that the assignment is late without an agreed extension, 10% of the assignment grade will be deducted. - For assignments without a grace period: For every calendar day (24 hours) that the assignment is late without an agreed extension, 10% of the assignment grade will be deducted. - Assignments more than 5 days late beyond the grace period and/or without an agreed extension will not be accepted and will be graded at zero.
+- For assignments with a grace period: For each calendar day (24 hours) beyond the grace period that the assignment is late without an agreed extension, 10% of the assignment grade will be deducted. - For assignments without a grace period: For each calendar day (24 hours) that the assignment is late without an agreed extension, 10% of the assignment grade will be deducted. - Assignments more than 5 days late beyond the grace period and/or without an approved extension will not be accepted and will be graded at zero.